 - Genetic predisposition,

-- Lifestyle such as smoking, diet, medications and synthetic steroid,
+- Lifestyles such as smoking, diet, medications, and synthetic steroid,

 as identified by Skroza et al.,